jphafner/physicsReader/reader1/r1-07-MotionInWords.md

 Another, more austere, and to some, more scientific definition is this:

 <blockquote>
-  <p>When the axis of the top travels round the vertical making a constant angle <span class="math">i</span> with it, the motion is called steady or precessional.</p>
+  <p>When the axis of the top travels round the vertical making a constant angle <i>i</i> with it, the motion is called steady or precessional.</p>
   <footer>E. J. Routh, <em>Treatise on the Dynamics of a System of Rigid Bodies</em></footer>
 </blockquote>